 614/292-3535

-The Wexner Center regularly hosts family programs and fun exhibits everyone will enjoy.
-Special tours, interactive hands-on projects, films, and workshops keep kids busy year round.
-There are also special teen programs just for kids ages 14-18 including opportunities to work with artists as well as participate in an annual VideoSlam event.
-Wexner’s close proximity to the Ohio State Buckeyes makes it a fun way to tap into kids’ creative side before taking in a college football game.
+The Wexner Center regularly hosts interactive projects, films, and workshops to keep kids busy year round.
+There are also special teen programs just for kids ages 14-18 including opportunities to work with artists.
+Tap into kids’ creative side before taking in a college football game.

 German Village